Infections and Immunoepidemiology Fellowship Opportunities

 Candidates must hold a degree in epidemiology, medicine, or a related field.
 Individuals with strong quantitative skills are encouraged to apply.
 Familiarity with infectious diseases, immunology, and/or cancers associated with infectious agents is also desirable.

 Postdoctoral, predoctoral and postbaccalaureate fellowship applications are accepted on a continuous basis.
-Contact investigators in IIB doing research in your area of interest with a copy of your CV; DCEG scientists are always on the lookout for new trainees.
-In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI searching for trainees.
+Contact investigators in IIB conducting research in your area of interest and send a copy of your CV; DCEG scientists are always on the lookout for new trainees.
+In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI who may be searching for trainees.
 You can also apply for training positions with specific investigators listed below.

 Training Opportunities with Specific Investigators